gradealabs/proxy-store/README.md

 For example:

-- If you want the store to be cleared after a refresh, use the memory store (`withMemoryStorage` for example).
+- If you want the store to be cleared after a refresh, use the memory store (`withMemoryStore` for example).
-- If you want the store to survive a page refresh, use a session store (`withSessionStorage` for example).
+- If you want the store to survive a page refresh, use a session store (`withSessionStore` for example).
-- If you want the store to survive a session (closing browser, etc), use a local store (`withLocalStorage` for example).
+- If you want the store to survive a session (closing browser, etc), use a local store (`withLocalStore` for example).

 ### `mapStoreToValues` vs `mapStoreToMethods`